Talks scheduled on Tuesday 7th afternoon:

 L. Abbas-Turki: Toward a coherent Monte Carlo simulation of CVA

 Abstract: This work is devoted to the simulation of the Credit Valuation Adjustment (CVA) using a pure Monte Carlo technique with Malliavin Calculus (MCM).
 The procedure presented is based on a general theoretical framework that includes a large number of models as well as various contracts, and allows both the computation of CVA and its sensitivity with respect to the different assets.
-Moreover, we provide the expression of the backward conditional density of assets vector that can be simulated off-line in order to reduce the variance of the CVA estimator.
+Moreover, they provide the expression of the backward conditional density of assets vector that can be simulated off-line in order to reduce the variance of the CVA estimator.
 Regarding computational aspects, both complexity and accuracy are studied for MCM and regression methods and compared to the square Monte Carlo benchmark.

 P. Blanc: Overnight and intra-day effects in volatility feedback modeling

-Abstract: We decompose, within an ARCH framework, the daily volatility of stocks into overnight and intra-day contributions.
-We find, as perhaps expected, that the overnight and intra-day returns behave completely differently.
+Abstract: They decompose, within an ARCH framework, the daily volatility of stocks into overnight and intra-day contributions.
+They find, as perhaps expected, that the overnight and intra-day returns behave completely differently.
 For example, while past intra-day returns affect equally the future intra-day and overnight volatilities, past overnight returns have a weak effect on future intra-day volatilities (except for the very next one) but impact substantially future overnight volatilities.
 The exogenous component of overnight volatilities is found to be close to zero, which means that the lion’s share of overnight volatility comes from feedback effects.
 The residual kurtosis of returns is small for intraday returns but infinite for overnight returns.
-We provide a plausible interpretation for these findings, and show that our Intra-day/Overnight model significantly outperforms the standard ARCH framework based on daily returns for Out-of-Sample predictions.
+They provide a plausible interpretation for these findings, and show that their Intra-day/Overnight model significantly outperforms the standard ARCH framework based on daily returns for Out-of-Sample predictions.